Echinacea (aka Purple Coneflower Plant) is a wildflower that has been adapted and developed for garden use.

-This is a compact plant that typically grows to a height of one or two feet.
+This is a compact plant that typically grows to a height of one or two feet tall.
 The leaves are lance-shaped and have a coating of stiff hairs.
-The top stems are generally bare and sport pretty, rose-pink flowers about 2 or 3 inches across.
+The top stems are generally bare and sport pretty, rose-pink flowers about 2″ or 3″ inches across.
 The plant is hardy in USDA zones 3-8.

 Echinacea Tennesseensis (Tennessee Coneflower)

-This is a compact plant which grows to be 1-3 feet high and may spread two feet.
+This is a compact plant that grows to be 1′ – 3′ feet tall and may spread two feet.
 Its reddish-purple petals sweep up giving it a cup-like appearance.
 This unusual coneflower is hardy in USDA zones 4-8.

 Echinacea Paradoxa (Yellow Coneflower)